 Philip Baston or Boston (d.
 1320?), was a Carmelite, brother of Robert Baston and was born at Nottingham.
 He was ordained priest on 22 Sept.
 1296.
 His brother Robert Baston ( fl.
 1300), was also a Carmelite monk.
 He became Prior of the Abbey of Scarborough.
 "He seems to have acquired a great reputation in his own age for elegant verses.
 At Oxford, says Pits, he was not unworthily crowned with laurel as a rhetorician and a poet.
 He is said to have been taken to Scotland by Edward I to sing his praises at the siege of Stirling (1304.) "

-Important Dates for the Bostain family
+Early History of the Bostain family